 After identifying the malformed, paler-colored, weaker, and smallest fry, separate them from the others.
 You’ll often find that they are easier to capture than their stronger counterparts.
 Once separated, dump them in the tank with adult fish, which will be delighted to have a live meal and benefit from the nutrition.
 The remaining fry will have a better environment and be more likely to grow into healthy adults.

-Remember that when culling does not take place, fry tanks often suffer heavy losses, due to overcrowding.
-By culling, the best fry is given a better chance.
+Remember that when culling does not take place, fry tanks often suffer heavy losses due to overcrowding.
+By culling, the best fry are given a better chance.
 It’s the right thing to do – not a cruel practice.

 Options for Culling

 Another option is to sell the fish or simply give them away.
-Local pet shops will often take fish off your hands as long, as they are a desirable species.
+Local pet shops will often take fish off your hands if they are a desirable species.
 Sometimes businesses that keep an aquarium in the lobby are also willing to take excess fish.
-Last but not least, check your local schools to see if they accept donations of fish for their classrooms.
+Last but not least, check your local schools to see if they accept donations of fish for their classroom aquariums.

-As a word of caution, you should never get rid of undesirable fish by dumping them in local waterways.
+As a word of caution, you should never get rid of undesirable fish by dumping them in local waterways, or flushing them down the toilet!
 Odds are that they will be eaten by the local inhabitants, so you haven’t done them any favors.
 However, in the case of aggressive aquarium fish, they may wreak havoc on the native fish and local habitat.